uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 A package removal is scheduled using Salt `state.apply` with the [pkgremove state](https://github.com/uyuni-project/uyuni/blob/master/susemanager-utils/susemanager-sls/salt/packages/pkgremove.sls).

-#### Limitations

-At the time of writing, Uyuni/SUSE Manager or Salt cannot forbid the package operations based on the target packages (there is no such kind of granularity).
-As a future implementation, Uyuni/SUSE Manager _might_ consider adding another level of granularity: filter operations depending on the argument passed (e.g. forbid install of a package when the package is `kubernetes-kubeadm`).

-NOTE: It is also implied that the [forbidden operations on a CaaS Platform node are also described in the Uyuni/SUSE Manager documentation](https://github.com/SUSE/doc-susemanager/pull/882/files).

 ## Design

 ### Identifying a CaaS Platform node

 To identify a CaaS Platform node it is enough to check if the `patterns-caasp-Node-.*`<sup>5</sup> pattern is installed.
-In the future, we might think to add a check for all CaaS Platform workloads to be installed as well.
+In the future, Uyuni/SUSE Manager might consider identifying CaaS Platform nodes automatically on registration when a Kubernetes `kubeconfig` is being imported in Uyuni/SUSE Manager.

-Internally to Uyuni/SUSE Manager, storing that a node is a CaaS Platform node can be fulfilled by adding a new system entitlement (e.g. `caasp_node`) to the node.
+Internally to Uyuni/SUSE Manager, storing that a node is a CaaS Platform node can be fulfilled by adding a new system entitlement (e.g. `caasp_node`) to the node or by using a Salt grain.

 ### Operation locking

-Given all the considerations above, the following operations must not be scheduled by Uyuni/SUSE Manager for a CaaS Platform node:
+Given all the considerations and limitations described above, the following operations must not be scheduled by Uyuni/SUSE Manager for a CaaS Platform node:

 * Apply a patch
 * Mark a system to automatically install patches